Monika Beňová: Early career

-Before starting her political career, she directed several companies between 1992-1999, among them several stores.
+Before starting her political career, she directed several companies between 1992 and 1999, among them several stores.
 In early she was made director of a new private radio station in Bratislava named Radio Koliba, owned by her future-husband Fedor Flasik.
 The radio station was criticized at the time for having a pro-government agenda, as well trying to squeeze politically neutral competitors out of the market by overbidding and overspending them.

 Political career

 In 1998, she was first approached with the idea of starting a political party by future prime minister Robert Fico, her future-husband Fedor Flasik and Frantisek Határ.
 As a result of these discussions, she co-founded and subsequently became vice-chairwoman of the new social-democratic party Direction-Social Democracy (Smer-SD), with Fico as leader.

 Alongside others such as Fico, Robert Kalinak and Pavol Paska she was a part of the new generation of politicians hand-picked to start a new left-wing political party where the leadership would be without ties to the former communist regime nor post-communist corruption scandals, the so-called "clean hands" strategy.
 She was re-elected during the 2003 party congress.

 Having been elected to the National Council of the Slovak Republic on 15 October 2002, she got involved in the Committee for European Integration, which she directed.
-After that she took part in the Joint Parliamentary Committee between the European Parliament and the Slovakian one.
+After that she took part in the Joint Parliamentary Committee between the European Parliament and the Slovak one.
 She was observer at the European Parliament from 2003 to 2004.